HomeActions/smart_listing/README.md

 SmartListing helps create AJAX-enabled lists of ActiveRecord collections or arrays with pagination, filtering, sorting and in-place editing.

+## What's New

+- **Vanilla JavaScript**: SmartListing now uses vanilla JavaScript instead of jQuery, reducing dependencies and improving performance.
+- **Turbo Compatibility**: Full compatibility with Turbo in Rails 7 for smooth, modern web interactions.

 ## Installation

 Add to your Gemfile: